ReallySecureShell/PapersPlease/README.md

 OPTION:			    DESCRIPTION:
 -t, --target={IP}	    Specify a specific
 			    target rather than
-		     	    all addresses on
-			    the network.
+		     	    multiple.

--n, --network={IP/CIDR}     Manually specify the
+-n, --network={IP/CIDR}     Manually specify
-			    network address for
+			    an address range
-			    the current network
-			    you are on.
+			    to attack.

 --papyrus={N}	    	    Number of jobs to
-			    send to the printer
+			    send to the printer.
-			    this should cause
-			    the printer to print
+			    If vulnerable, will
-			    N number of pages.
+			    cause N number of
+			    pages to be printed.

     -m, --message={STRING}  Send a custom message
 			    to the printer when